mastodon/documentation/content/en/admin/roles.md

 ![](/assets/admin-roles-edit-ui.png)

-An individual role can be edited by selecting *Edit* in the role list.
+An existing role and its attributes can be edited using *Edit* in the role list.
 [Input fields](#add-role-input-fields) can be changed and saved, just as they can when creating a new role.
 The role can also be deleted using this form.

 ![](/assets/admin-roles-edit-role-ui.png)